 Campers need only bring a small amount of spending money if they are traveling without their parent or guardian to camp.
 The only items a camper may buy during their time at camp are treats at the airport on travel days and camp gear.
 We do not operate a ‘canteen’ at Camp Ramah in Northern California for snacks or supplies.
 Fresh fruit and other snacks are freely available throughout the day.

 We sell camp sweatshirts, sweatpants, onesies, kippot, and hats.
-All campers will be sent a T-shirt before camp begins that they should wear on travel days, and additional shirts can be purchased for $10 each at camp.
+Campers will be sent a T-shirt before camp begins that they should wear on travel days.
 There is no need to bring money on any excursions, as all meals and snacks are provided by camp.
 If you would like to authorize your camper to use your credit card on file to purchase regalia items, please contact our office manager during the summer at email@example.com or (415) 688 4572 x0.